JorgEdmundo/JorgEdmundo/README.md

 ## Hi, I'm Jorge 👋
-**Software Developer** specializing in scalable web applications and e-commerce platforms | Munich, Germany
+**Software Developer** specializing in scalable web applications and e-commerce platforms.

 ## 👨‍💻 About Me